 For the third consecutive month, the state’s unemployment rate was unchanged at 7.2 percent, according to seasonally adjusted data from ODJFS’s survey of households.

 After three months of five-figure job gains, Ohio lost 2,000 jobs in August, according to a separate survey of employers also released today by ODJFS.
+The August change is very small, particularly in light of the fact that month-to-month data is highly subject to revision and is still considered preliminary.
 The July job gain that was initially reported was adjusted upward in the release today by nearly the same amount as the August job loss.

 Over the last twelve months, the state job total has grown by 98,300 jobs, or 1.9 percent.
 At that rate of growth it will take well over two years to generate the additional 232,800 jobs needed to return Ohio to pre-2007 recession levels of employment.
 That figure would be even higher if population growth were taken into account.

-Ohio’s labor force dropped by 19,000 in August, the third month of five-figure declines.
-In just three months, a net 60,000 have stopped working or actively looking for work.
 After twenty-two months of labor force declines Ohio added 23,000 workers back to the labor force in the spring.
 All those gains have now been erased, more than twice over.
+August is the third consecutive month of five-figure labor force losses.
+In just three months, a net of 60,000 have stopped working or actively looking for work.